iconify/types/README.md

 If both icon and alias have same attribute, following rules apply:

 - `rotate`: attributes are combined.
 For example, icon has rotate = 1, alias has rotate = 1.
 Result will have rotate = 2.
-If rotate > 3, rotate = rotate - 4.
+To prevent overflow, if rotate > 3, rotate = rotate - 4.
 - `hFlip` and `vFlip`: attributes are combined.
 For example, icon has hFlip = true, alias also has hFlip = true (icon.hFlip !== alias.hFlip).
 Result is false. false + false = false, false + true = true, true + true = false.
 - other attributes are overwritten.